FireSon/Fireson/custom_components/zendure_h2k/README.md

 Well, firstly, I hope you enjoy doing it.
 There is something very satisfying to be able to build something into Home Assistant that controls your devices!

-So, below is a more detailed explanaition of the major building blocks demonstrated in this example.
+So, below is a more detailed explanaition of the major building blocks demonstrated in this Zendure.

 If you get stuck, either post a forum question or an issue on this github repo and I'll try my best to help you.
 As a note, it always helps if I can see your code, so please make sure you provide a link to that.